What is Gigantism?

 Early diagnosis is important.
-Prompt treatment can stop or slow the changes that may cause a child to grow larger than normal.
-However, the condition can be hard for parents to detect, since symptoms of gigantism might first be seen as normal childhood growth spurts.
+Prompt treatment can stop or slow the changes that may cause your child to grow larger than normal.
+However, the condition can be hard for parents to detect.
+The symptoms of gigantism might seem like normal childhood growth spurts at first.

-The symptoms your child experiences may depend on the size of the pituitary gland tumor.
+The symptoms your child has may depend on the size of the pituitary gland tumor.
 As the tumor grows, it may press on nerves in the brain.
-Many people experience headaches, vision problems, or nausea from tumors.
+Many people experience headaches, vision problems, or nausea from tumors in this area.
 Other symptoms of gigantism may include:

 - excessive sweating

 - delayed puberty in both boys and girls

 If your child’s doctor suspects gigantism, they may recommend a blood test to measure levels of growth hormones and insulin-like growth factor 1 (IGF-1), which is a hormone produced by the liver.
 The doctor also may recommend an oral glucose tolerance test.

 During an oral glucose tolerance test, your child will drink a special beverage containing glucose, a type of sugar.
 Blood samples will be taken before and after your child drinks the beverage.

 In a normal body, growth hormone levels will drop after eating or drinking glucose.
 If your child’s levels remain the same, it means their body is producing too much growth hormone.

 If the blood tests indicate gigantism, your child will need an MRI scan of the pituitary gland.
 Doctors use this scan to find the tumor and see its size and position.